QA mode · Tier:PUBLIC(override via ?tier=paid | premium)

 How This Briefing Works

-This report opens with key findings, then maps the gaps between what TwitterPixel discloses and what BLACKOUT observed at runtime.
-From there: what it means for your organization, what to do about it, and the detection data and evidence underneath.
+This dossier opens with key findings, then maps the gap between what TwitterPixel discloses and what BLACKOUT observed at runtime.
+From there: what it means for your organization, what to do about it, and the detection evidence underneath.
+BLACKOUT observes runtime browser behavior and cites the regulations that address each pattern — legal determinations are your counsel's call.

 Key Findings